- Chart

 Disclaimers:

-The data and analysis provided are for informational purposes only and do not constitute investment advice.
-Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
-Market share data can vary between providers and is estimated.
+This information is for educational purposes only and does not constitute financial advice.
+ETF performance can vary, and past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data is an estimate and subject to change.

 AI Summarization is directionally correct and might not be accurate.